 On a bitter cold afternoon, several dozen elementary students and parents gathered in Woodridge to tour the food pantry and learn about the people who are helped there.
 In a room lined with shelves of dry goods and a refrigerated section of perishables, WSCP Executive Director Laura Traut-Coyle explained that the pantry serves more than 36,000 individuals, including more than 14,000 children and 5,000 seniors living throughout DuPage County.
 Traut-Coyle helped the kids relate to the hunger of the 14,000 kids served by WSCP.
 She asked them to remember a time when they were hungry and cranky after school and imagine if there hadn’t been any food at home they could eat and what that might be like.
 Soon the group got to work pulling donated toys out of boxes and bags and sorting them by age and type.
 Even the youngest kids approached the task with purpose, eager to help the children they had just learned about.
 In describing the effect the overall experience had on him, Rajan Fisher, Student Council Vice President, said, “I learned a lot from the tour.
 It makes me feel good to help families in our community.”

-WSCP welcomes volunteers to help with food sorting, stocking pantry shelves, client services, food distribution, repacking, cleaning the pantry, and more.
+WSCP welcomes volunteers to help with food sorting, stocking pantry shelves, customer services, food distribution, repacking, cleaning the pantry, and more.
 If you would like to schedule an individual or group volunteer activity, please contact the Pantry at 630-512-9921.